Mark-Seaman/Mark-Seaman.github.io/pandemic/Viralsphere.md

 If you only interact with a few people then you are relatively safe.
 But if you have interactions with many people each day then you are at significant risk.

-We have eight people in our viralsphere.
+We have eight people in our Viralsphere.
 Since March 13 we have been as isolated as we can possibly be.
-We send people out to get food and supplies but other than that have not physical contact with others.
+We send people out to get food and supplies but other than that have no physical contact with others.

 When one of us go out to a store we take extreme precautions to help ensure that we are not bringing any unplanned pain into our world.
-This could be a pratice that many of us will be using until a solid vaccine can be developed.
+This could be a practice that many of us will be using until a solid vaccine can be developed.

-Whose in your viralsphere?
+Whose in your Viralsphere?